Telephone number if you want to be on the program today, 800-282-2882.

 To be a liberal would mean being a scold.

-Liberalism would become the doctrine of grievance groups owed redress for cumulative inherited injuries inflicted by the nation's Tawdry history, toxic present, and ominous future.
+Liberalism would become the doctrine of grievance groups owed redress for cumulative inherited injuries inflicted by the nation's tawdry history, toxic present, and ominous future.

-I believe that while this is true, I think people like Obama, their opinion of America predates the Kennedy assassination.
+Now, I believe that while this is true, I think people like Obama, their opinion of America predates the Kennedy assassination.

-But essentially so does this, too.
+But essentially, so does this too.

-Kennedys used to pioneer the presidency as entertainment.
+The Kennedys used to pioneer the presidency as entertainment.

 Under Kennedy, liberalism began to become more stylistic than programmatic.

-After Kennedy, and especially after his successor Lyndon Johnson drove to enactment the Civil Rights Act, Medicare, and Medicaid, liberalism became less concerned with material well-being than with lifestyle and cultural issues such as feminism, abortion, sexual freedom, and the like.
+After Kennedy, and especially after his successor, Lyndon Johnson, drove to enactment the Civil Rights Act, Medicare, and Medicaid, liberalism became less concerned with material well-being than with lifestyle and cultural issues such as feminism, abortion, sexual freedom, and the like.

-The bullets fired on November 22nd, 1963 could shatter the social consensus that characterized the 1950s only because powerful new forces of an adversarial culture, adversarial culture, were about to erupt through society's crust.
+The bullets fired on November 22nd, 1963 could shatter the social consensus that characterized the 1950s only because powerful new forces of an adversario culture, adversarial culture, were about to erupt through society's crust.

-Foremost among these forces was the college-bound population bulge, baby boomers, with their sense of entitlement and moral superiority.
+Foremost among these forces was the college-bound population bulge, baby boomers, with their sense of entitlement and moral superiority, vanities encouraged by an intelligentsia bored by peace and prosperity and hungry for heroic politics.

-Liberalism's disarray during the late 60s combined with Americans' recoil from liberal hectoring catalyzed the revival of conservatism in the 1970s.
+Liberalism's disarray during the late 60s, combined with Americans' recoil from liberal hectoring, catalyzed the revival of conservatism in the 1970s.

 And as the author of the book in 2007 writes, the retreat of liberalism from a doctrine of American affirmation left a void that would be filled by Ronald Reagan 17 years after the assassination.

-The moral of liberalism's explanation of Kennedy's murder is that there is a human instinct to reject the fact that large events can have small squalid causes.
+The moral of liberalism's explanation of Kennedy's murder is that there is a human instinct to reject the fact that large events can have small, squalid causes.

-There is an intellectual itch to discern large hidden meanings in events, and political opportunism is perennial.
+There is an intellectual itch to discern large hidden meanings in events.

 And liberals then gave themselves the power and the excuse to fix it all with punitive liberalism.